 Legislation and background

 We plan to work with analysts in HMRC and the NIE to incorporate an estimate of the effect of this policy change on UK-wide receipts once agreement has been reached between the NIE and the UK Government.
-The NIE has estimated that £768 million of UK CT receipts in 2013-14 could be attributed to Northern Ireland, which was higher than HMRC’s estimate of £485 million for the same year.
-HMRC put the amount at £662 million in 2016-17.
+The NIE estimated that £768 million of UK CT receipts in 2013-14 could be attributed to Northern Ireland, which was higher than HMRC’s estimate of £485 million for the same year.
+HMRC put the amount at £762 million in 2017-18.

-The UK CT rate is due to be 19 per cent in April 2018, 6.5 percentage points higher than the proposed rate in Northern Ireland, with a further cut to 17 per cent due in April 2020.
+The UK CT rate is 19 per cent, 6.5 percentage points higher than the proposed rate in Northern Ireland, but with a further cut to 17 per cent due in April 2020.
 We would anticipate there being important behavioural effects that would need to be taken into account in order to estimate how much our UK-wide receipts forecast would be affected by a reduction in the rate in Northern Ireland.
 But the pre-behavioural effect on CT receipts would simply reflect the difference in the rates, so around a third of what Northern Ireland CT receipts would have been in the absence of a rate cut.

 Air passenger duty on direct long-haul flights departing from airports in Northern Ireland was devolved to the NIE from January 2013, and has been set to zero.